-[article as originally published in Theater Pizzazz, December 27, 2017.]
+[Original published in Theater Pizzazz, December 27, 2017.]
 Musicians who have played together for years reunite for two Birdland performances this December.
-Winter tunes, holiday tunes, tunes of remembrance […]
+Winter tunes, holiday tunes, tunes of remembrance and […]

 Musicians who have played together for years reunite for two Birdland performances this December.
 Winter tunes, holiday tunes, tunes of remembrance and family and loss.
 Billy Stritch at the piano with a few choice and delicious vocals is both support and full-fledged stage partner to Christine Ebersole, who can diva with the best of them.
 Here Ebersole is in luscious restraint and occasional belting wonderment, blending vocally, sometimes seated and bouncing in support of her assembled fellow musicians, sometimes providing full throated vocal hymns to us, to the lyrics, to the season.